docker/docs/swarm/swarm_at_scale/troubleshoot.md

 single node performing the cluster discovery service.
 In this setup, if the Consul container exits or the node fails, the application continues to operate in its current configuration.
-However, certain cluster management operations fails.
+However, certain cluster management operations fail.
 These include registering new containers in the cluster and making lookups against the cluster configuration.

 If the failure is the `consul` container unexpectedly exiting, Docker